Illumina/strelka/docs/userGuide/germline.md

 .
 Running this script with no arguments will display all standard configuration options to specify input alignment files, the reference sequence and the output run folder.
 Note that all input alignment and reference sequence files must contain the same chromosome names in the same order.
-Starka's default settings assume a whole genome DNA-Seq analysis.
+Strelka's default settings assume a whole genome DNA-Seq analysis, but there are configuration options for exome/targeted sequencing analysis in addition to RNA-Seq.

 Simple WGS Analysis -- Example Configuration: